 SolarSystem 550W LED Grow Light

-The all-new California Lightworks SolarSystem 550 is a game changer with it's new advanced programmable spectrum control that matches the sun in any growing conditions for better, healthier growth, lower energy usage and higher yields.
+The all-new California Lightworks SolarSystem 550 is a game changer with it's new (optional) advanced programmable spectrum control that matches the sun in any growing conditions for better, healthier growth, lower energy usage and higher yields.

 Top of the Line Osram LEDs are driven to their maximum power rating using an exclusive active heat management system.
 Higher Power = Highest Yields, Guaranteed.